 When it comes to taking a negligent driver to court for damages stemming from a car crash, you need to consider two key aspects: the statute of limitations and your ability to collect the award amount.

 The statute of limitations in Texas is two years after the date of the accident - it is the timeframe you have to file a lawsuit.
 Any legal action taken after this period will be dismissed.

 The ability to collect the award money is another crucial issue.
 The court will not assist you in any way in enforcing the decision.
 It is your responsibility to do so.
 And, in some cases, you may find out that there is nothing to collect, because the defendant does not own valuable assets you may pursue.

-An experienced auto accident attorney can advise you on the likelihood of being successful in your endeavor.
+An experienced Houston car accident attorney can advise you on the likelihood of being successful in your endeavor.